T7-Components/utils/README.md

 ### `utils.regex`

-Helper function to "escape" a string or an array of strings, so that one need not have all special character cases memorized.
+Helper function to "escape" a string or an array of strings, so that one need not memorize all special character cases.

 ---